 Cranberry Hibiscus - Key Growing Information

-SOWING: Transplant (recommended) - 6-8 weeks before last frost, covering seed lightly.
+SOWING: Transplant (recommended) - Sow 6-8 weeks before planting out, covering seed lightly.
 Transplant out after danger of frost has passed.
 Hibiscus is a heat-loving crop and benefits from use of a soil warming mulch, such as black plastic or black solar mulch.

 LIGHT PREFERENCE: Sun.
 Hibiscus thrives in heat and humidity so is best grown in full sun.

 STEM LENGTH: 12-70".
 Pinching is not required but if plants are pinched at a young stage, lateral branches will benefit greatly in length and quality.